rajhasani/OverTheWire_Bandit/OverTheWire_Bandit/README.md

 When progressing to the next levels, it is not required you end your current SSH session; you can simply reference localhost, still utilizing port 2220.
 For example:
 **`$ ssh bandit1@localhost -p 2220`**

-The filenames in this guide directly pertain to the level you are attempting to access.
+### The filenames in this guide directly pertain to the level you are attempting to access.
+Example: 13_bandit13.md means you are currently on bandit12, attempting to access bandit13.

 Syntax for command I/O is as follows: